eXvimmer/GitHub-Finder/README.md

 # GitHub Finder

 I created this app using [Brad Traversy's](https://github.com/bradtraversy)  **REACT FRONT TO BACK 2019** course.
-I also did'nt deploy it to netlify,
+I also didn't deploy it to netlify,

 @bradtraversy